-'The minimum internal wardrobe depth for hanging clothes is 550mm this seems to be the industry standard across the board’ the spokesperson from Hammonds explains.
-Choosing a manufacture who designs its our own fitted furniture, allows them to manufacture any depth of wardrobe to suit the customer needs.
+'The minimum internal wardrobe depth for hanging clothes is 55cm this seems to be the industry standard across the board,' Hammonds explains.
+Choosing a manufacturer who designs it's own fitted furniture, allows them to manufacture any depth of wardrobe to suit the customer needs.'

 Can you paint fitted wardrobes?

 Having fitted wardrobes installed is a big investment, so you want to get it right.
-Due to the expense you may choose to play it safe with the finish, and opt for a neutral – a wise decision.
-But if later down the line you wish to add a splash of colour that's no problem, provided you use the correct materials.
+Due to the expense you may choose to play it safe with the finish, and opt for a neutral.
+But if later down the line you wish to add a splash of colour, that's no problem.
+That is, provided you use the correct materials.

 Do fitted wardrobes cause damp?

 Damp can be a problem, if the wardrobes are fitted to an outside wall.
 Due to the nature of a wardrobe having doors, the air can become trapped against the coldness outside.

 Many bespoke fitted wardrobes will be made without a back panel to help reduce this problem.
 Ensure you have good ventilation or splash out on a best dehumidifier if you're concerned about damp becoming a problem.

 An expert at Hammonds explains, ‘Fitted wardrobes don’t cause damp.
 Damp is a result of poor ventilation and occurs in older properties rather than more recent, modern constructed dwellings.
 Damp is a product of solid wall construction properties where natural ventilated areas have long since been hidden or blocked off.
 Modern properties have double glazed windows, wall vents & floorboards covered over. '